simonw/sqlite-utils/docs/python-api.rst

 The ``add_foreign_key()`` method here is a convenient wrapper around :ref:`table.transform() <python_api_transform>`.

+It's also possible to add foreign keys by directly updating the `sqlite_master` table.
+The `sqlite-utils-fast-fks <https://github.com/simonw/sqlite-utils-fast-fks>`__ plugin implements this pattern, using code that was included with ``sqlite-utils`` prior to version 3.35.

 Here's an example of this mechanism in action:

 .. code-block:: python